Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Evaluation

 \subsection{Prototype Implementation}

-We implement MUDAP and RASK both in Python, thus building heavily on existing tools and packages.
+We implement MUDAP and RASK both in Python--- building heavily on existing tools and packages.
 For MUDAP, we containerize applications in Docker, which allows dynamically scaling the container limits (e.g., CPU quota) through the Docker API.
 The REST API itself consists of a simple HTTP server executed within the container; requests to the REST API are either executed over the Docker API, or routed to the respective service.
 Lastly, we use Prometheus\footnotemark as our time-series DB, which supports a wide range of queries and metrics aggregation.
-For RASK, we use sklearn~\cite{pedregosa_scikit-learn_2018_short} to train regression functions between dependent variables under a polynomial degree $\delta=2$.
-We use scipy~\cite{virtanen_scipy_2020_short} to create the numerical solver, which internally uses SLSQP~\cite{kraft_software_1988}---an algorithm that supports bounded parameters and global resource constraints.
+For RASK, we train regression functions between dependent variables using sklearn~\cite{pedregosa_scikit-learn_2018_short} with a polynomial degree $\delta=2$.
+We use scipy~\cite{virtanen_scipy_2020_short} as our numerical solver, which internally uses SLSQP~\cite{kraft_software_1988}---an algorithm that supports bounded parameters and global resource constraints.
+To capture RASK's overhead, we also wrap it in a container.